 Painting to use masking liquid was a failure.
 First of all, the adhesive power of this liquid is strong and it took much time to peel all the remaining liquid clearly.
 I could not remove all masking liquid, especially near the complex area.

 And in the real tank painting process, the yellow line paint was last I suppose.
-But this process, yellow line was painted first and the border of the different color was unnatural looking.
+But this process, the yellow line was painted first and the border of the different colors was unnatural looking.

 Light armored car “Type 94 TK” was developed from the base concept of British Carden-Loyd tankettes.
 About 840 cars were produced from 1933 to 1940.
 At first, this might have been a reliable war machine.

 Too close and the photo quality is not good.
 I wrote the collar badge of this commander.
 It is the first time to write the insignia of the Japanese army.
-I imaged about the second lieutenant or the lieutenant.
-The mold of this face looks like Japanese.
+I imagined about the second lieutenant or the lieutenant.
+The mold of this face looks Japanese.